shinrich/trafficserver/doc/developer-guide/server-session-architecture.en.rst

 A Proposal for Server Client and Transaction Generalization
 ***********************************************************

 Currently ATS only supports HTTP/1.x to the origin.
-There is a need to support HTTP/2 as well and likely other protocols in the future.
+There is a need to additionally support HTTP/2 and likely other protocols in the future.
 To support that change, we propose generalizing the current Server Session class structure in a similar way the Client Session classes were generalized.